rodlie/animsvg/README.md

 See our issue [tracker](https://github.com/enve2d/enve2d/issues) or [forum](https://github.com/enve2d/enve2d/discussions) for more information.

+We are working on our first release (0.9.0), see progress [here](https://github.com/enve2d/enve2d/milestone/1).

 ## System requirements

 * Minimum screen resolution of 1280 x 800